 Standard 1.5.2 requires that a genetically modified (GM) food undergo a pre-market safety assessment before it may be sold in Australia and New Zealand.
-Foods that have been assessed under the Standard, once approved, are listed in the Table to clause 2 of the Standard
+Foods that have been assessed under the Standard, if approved, are listed in the Table to clause 2 of the Standard.

-Monsanto Australia Limited has developed a new variety of herbicide-tolerant sugar beet, known as H7-1.
-Before food derived from this sugar beet can enter the food supply in Australia and New Zealand, it must first be assessed for safety and an amendment to the Code must be approved by the FSANZ Board, and subsequently be notified to the Australia New Zealand Food Regulation Ministerial Council.
-An amendment to the Code may only be gazetted, once the Ministerial Council process has been finalised.
+Monsanto Australia Limited has developed a high lysine corn, known as line LY038, primarily for animal feed.
+Identity preservation methods will be used to segregate this product from conventional grain, however it is possible that a small percentage of LY038 grain will inadvertently be commingled with conventional corn and enter the human food supply.
+Before food derived from this corn can enter the food supply in Australia and New Zealand, it must first be assessed for safety and an amendment to the Code must be approved by the FSANZ Board, and subsequently be notified to the Australia and New Zealand Food Regulation Ministerial Council (ANZFRMC).
+An amendment to the Code may only be gazetted once the Ministerial Council process has been finalised.

-Monsanto Australia Limited has therefore applied to have Standard 1.5.2 amended to include food derived from H7-1 sugar beet in the Table to clause 2.
+Monsanto Australia Limited has therefore applied to have Standard 1.5.2 amended to include food derived from corn line LY038 in the Table to clause 2.